Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Introduction

 \section{Introduction}

 Agriculture forms the backbone of many economies, specially for countries such as India.
-Despite substantial advancements of Artificial Intelligence across areas such as healthcare and education~\citep{zhu2024harnessing}, agriculture sector has seen relatively limited integration of cutting-edge technologies such as Large Language Models (LLMs).
+Despite substantial advancements of Artificial Intelligence across areas such as healthcare and education~\citep{wang2024large}, agriculture sector has seen relatively limited integration of cutting-edge technologies such as Large Language Models (LLMs).
 General-purpose LLMs have been shown to provide useful assistance in agricultural settings, but their advice is often generic, lacking in local specificity~\cite{ibrahim2023chatgpt,calone2024chatgpt}.
 Agriculture-specific chat-bot systems such as Farmer.Chat~\cite{singh2024farmer} that have multilingual support are promising, however there has been no quantitative evaluation of such systems.
-On the other hand, the handful of agriculture-specific Question Answer (QA) datasets are only for high resource languages such as English, German and Chinese~\cite{dofitas2025advanced,jiang2025knowledge,kasting2024assessing}.
+On the other hand, the handful of agriculture-specific Question Answer (QA) datasets are only for high resource languages such as English, German and Chinese~\cite{dofitas2025advanced,kasting2024assessing,jiang2025knowledge}.
+In this paper, we present a novel synthetic QA dataset in three languages - English, Hindi and Punjabi, for the agriculture domain in India.
+With this synthetic training data, we carry out two different fine-tuning experiments (i) train and test LLMs with language-specific data (ii) train with English data and use translate-test approach~\cite{ahuja2023mega}, where the questions in Hindi/Punjabi are first translated to English, fed to the LLM trained with English data, and translating the generated responses back to Hindi/Punjabi.

-In this paper, we present a novel synthetic QA dataset in three languages - English, Hindi and Punjabi, for the agriculture domain.
-In addition, we provide human-curated evaluation datasets for all three languages.
+For evaluation, we provide human-curated datasets for all three languages.
 We carry out extensive human evaluations to determine the best LLM, as well as the prompt.
 Contrary to prior research that used either metrics such as ROGUE \cite{Johnny2022FarmerQuery, jiang2025knowledge} or LLM-as-judge \cite{yang2024gpt4, gauba2025agmmu} for agriculture QA evaluation, we employ human evaluation at each step.
-Through this, we highlight the inadequacy of automated evaluation schemes for domain- and country-specific QA evaluation tasks.

-With the synthetic training data, we carry out two different fine-tuning experiments (i) train and test LLMs with language-specific data (ii) train with English data and use translate-test approach~\cite{ahuja2023mega}, where the questions in Hindi/Punjabi are first translated to English, fed to the LLM trained with English data, and translating the generated responses back to Hindi/Punjabi.